Skip to content

 • victims of abuse or violence

-To be eligible for the Homefinder UK scheme, you must be willing to move to another part of the country, if necessary.
+To be eligible for the Homefinder UK scheme, you must be willing to move to another part of the country if needed.

 1. Registration